New founders

 Building natively for each platform—that’s one app for iOS and a completely separate one for Android—almost always delivers the slickest performance and the best user experience.
 The catch?
 You're essentially funding two separate projects, which can nearly double your development costs right out of the gate.

 The alternative is to use a cross-platform framework like React Native or Flutter.
 This route lets your team build from a single codebase that runs beautifully on both iOS and Android.
 It’s a fantastic way to slash upfront costs and get to market much faster.
-Honestly, the right choice boils down to what your product needs to do and where you see it going long-term.

 Feature Complexity and Scope